Friday, March 01, 2024

 Risking her own life, Hazel had gone on many dangerous missions to save others.
 Disliking silence, Hazel filled her life with sounds, with applause for her accomplished missions being her favourite yet she yearned to hear her own father applaud her.
 Instead, Hazel's father would respond by being gruffy and putting his hand on hers to show his pride in her.
 But Hazel misinterpreted her father's gestures as a lack of care for her and her achievements, and chose to estrange herself from him.

 Hazel went about going on more missions, ignoring her father until a message from the hospital informed her he had cancer.
-The next time she saw her father, only then Hazel realised he does love her, and that it's through actions that people express themselves the loudest-a lesson she's passing down to her own daughter.
+The next time she saw her father, only then Hazel realised he does love her, and that it's through actions that people express themselves the loudest-an important lesson she had learned and is now passing down to her own daughter.

 Three years in the making, Gruff is a short yet deep film about actions being louder than words, and the importance of spending time with our loved ones while we still can.